shamdasani/shamdasani.org/_posts/2024-review.md

 I rang in 2024 with family in Montreal, Canada.
 Beautiful city.

-A few weeks later, I went on a ski trip to Kilington, VT with a few friends.
+A few weeks later, I went on a ski trip to Kilington, VT with a Kalman, Rohit, Sam, and Ilan.
 It was brutally cold.
 But lots of fun.

 ![ski](/assets/blog/2024-review/ski.png)